laksanautama/Multilingual-Emotion-Recognition/README.md

 - LLM-based Emotion Recognition: We used several adaptation methods: Few-shot, RAG, and Lora.

 ## Dataset
 Our Balinese-text emotion dataset was created by extracting text from Balinese stories and then manually labeling the emotions.
-For the related family languages (Indonesian, Javanese, and Sundanese), the emotion data was sourced from the publicly available Brighter Dataset [Link text](https://arxiv.org/abs/2502.11926)
+For the related family languages (Indonesian, Javanese, and Sundanese), the emotion data was sourced from the publicly available Brighter Dataset [see paper](https://arxiv.org/abs/2502.11926)

 ## Features
 - The language models that have been tested so far: